toolbuilder/rollup-plugin-create-test-package-json/README.md

 # Rollup-Plugin-Create-Test-Package-Json

-If you create a separate package to test your package's [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack), you'll need a `package.json` for it.
-This [Rollup](https://rollupjs.org/guide/en/) plugin generates that `package.json` file for you.
+This [Rollup](https://rollupjs.org/guide/en/) plugin supports [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack) testing by creating a `package.json` for a separate project that tests the pack file.

 This plugin is used by [@toolbuilder/rollup-plugin-test-tools](https://github.com/toolbuilder/rollup-plugin-test-tools), which tests your [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack) in temporary ES, CommonJS, and Electron projects.

 This plugin: